Erasmus Primary School

-Erasmus Primary School is a school in Hawthorn, Victoria, a suburb of Melbourne, Australia, serving children from prep through year 6.
-It is founded by the Education Renaissance Trust, which is connected with the School of Economic Science, also known as the School of Philosophy.
+Erasmus Primary School is a private school in Hawthorn, Victoria, a suburb of Melbourne, Australia, serving children from prep through year 6.
+It was founded by the Education Renaissance Trust, which is connected with the School of Economic Science, also known as the School of Philosophy.

 Pedagogy

 Erasmus has a unique curriculum for an Australian primary school.
 The school incorporates meditation and mindfulness practices on a daily basis from early grade levels; in addition, the curriculum includes Latin and Sanskrit, the latter of which former headmaster Jonathan Tickner described as 'almost scientifically perfect'.
 The school also teaches once-a-week classes in philosophy and scripture, drawing from a mix of Eastern and Western philosophy, particularly relating to the Advaita Vedanta school.
 The school's website features quotes by Shantanand Saraswati, former head of the Jyotir Math Hindu monastery and pioneer of the Advaita movement.
 The unusual curriculum and pedagogy of Erasmus Primary School has received mention in the national media.